spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/12-monitoring.md

 ![Runtime Applications Monitoring](images/grafana-scdf-ui-buttons-streams.png)

-Installing Wavefront, Prometheus and InfluxDB is different depending on the platform on which you run.
-Links to installation instructions are provides in each section below.
+Choosing between Wavefront, Prometheus, or InfluxDB and installing necessary components is different depending on the platform on which you run.
+Links to installation instructions are provided in each section below.

 ## Local

 This section describes how to view application metrics for streams using Prometheus or InfluxDB as the metrics store on your local machine.
-Wavefront is a cloud offering, but you still can deploy Data Flow locally can point it to your remote Wavefront monitoring system.
+Wavefront is a cloud offering, but you still can deploy Data Flow locally can point it to a cloud-managed Wavefront monitoring system.

 <!--TABS-->